ohkawatks/DORB_SLAM/README.md

 #5 Enable Performance Mode
 We provide ros-service to see DORBSLAM performance.

-If you'd like to see performance in DORBSLAM,define "ENABLE_PERFORMENCE" deffinition flag in th CMakefile
+If you'd like to see performance in DORBSLAM,define "ENABLE_PERFORMENCE" deffinition flag in the CMakefile

 - For the dataset_reader, add following line to dataset_reader/CMakeLists.txt